Statistics and outlook for brain tumours

-In some situations, surgery can be life threatening.
-If a brain tumour is growing in the nerves that control your sight (optic nerves) or in the brain stem, or is close to or surrounding major blood vessels, it may not be advisable to try to completely remove it - or even operate at all.
-In these situations, radiotherapy or chemotherapy may be better options for treatment.
+In some areas of the brain it is not possible to operate at all.
+These include the nerves that control your sight (optic nerves) or the brain stem, spinal cord, or areas close to or surrounding major blood vessels.
+For tumours in these areas, radiotherapy or chemotherapy may be better options for treatment.
 The outlook will then depend on how well the tumour responds to those treatments.

 You can click on these links for information about the outlook for

 Astrocytomas can be slow growing (grade 1 or 2) or fast growing (grade 3 or 4).
 Grade 3 is called anaplastic astrocytoma.
 Grade 4 is very fast growing and is called glioblastoma multiforme or GBM.